wilsonliaows/docs/_docs/_recipes/infinite-loops.markdown

   * You find that your recipe is triggered when there are **no new trigger events** in your applications

-  * There are many **duplicates** of a similar object in your application that was created by a recipe
+  * There are many **duplicates** of an object in your application that was created by a recipe

 ## How to prevent infinite loops